-Ever since the exodus from Egypt innocent lambs were scarified to make atonement for the sins of man.
-Man's sins however, were only covered until the promised Messiah would arrive on the scene.. and prophets, priests and kings foretold of the coming good Shepherd of Israel who would also become the sacrificial offering for the sin of the whole world
+Ever since the exodus from Egypt, innocent lambs were sacrificed to make atonement for the sins of man.
+Man's sins however, were only covered until the promised Messiah would arrive on the scene, and prophets, priests, and kings foretold of the coming Good Shepherd of Israel Who would also become the sacrificial offering for the sin of the whole world.

-Heavenly Father, thank You that Jesus is the good Shepherd and that He know those that are the sheep of His pasture.
-Thank You that in Your grace Jesus came to lay down His life for me.
-I pray that I may live my life to His praise and glory - this I ask in Jesus name, AMEN.
+Heavenly Father, thank You that Jesus is the Good Shepherd and that He knows those that are the sheep of His pasture.
+Thank You that in Your grace, Jesus came to lay down His life for me.
+I pray that I may live my life to His praise and glory.
+This I ask in Jesus' name, AMEN.